Are You Suffering From ‘Garbage In, Garbage Out’ Testing Syndrome?

 What is This “Garbage In, Garbage Out” Testing Syndrome?

 One of the reasons why your website tests perform poorly can be because of this syndrome.
-Think of it this way – using a great website testing tool like Visual Website Optimizer is only half the battle for gaining great website testing results – the other half of the battle is picking great test hypotheses.
+Think of it this way – using a great website testing tool like VWO is only half the battle for gaining great website testing results – the other half of the battle is picking great test hypotheses.
 It really doesn’t matter how good your testing tool is; if you don’t put good test ideas into it – you will get poor conversion rate lifts from your tests.
 Therefore, this syndrome means that you are putting garbage test ideas in to your tool, and getting garbage test results coming out of it.

 How Do I Know If I Have This Syndrome?